 - Lying triceps extension

 The reason for engaging in the above workouts and more is to bulk your muscles around the chest area, biceps, triceps, thighs and quads among others.
+If you want an even bigger challenge, try using a pair of Fat Gripz.

 In addition, you will be looking to attain a well toned body.